 Microsoft Office 365 ProPlus

-In 2010, when Office 365 launched, we also launched Microsoft Office 365 ProPlus.
+In 2010, when Office 365 launched, Microsoft also launched Microsoft Office 365 ProPlus.
 Office 365 ProPlus is a version of Microsoft Office that’s tied to a user, always up to date, built to work natively with cloud services like Office 365 and contains all your favourite desktop productivity applications including Outlook, Word, Excel, PowerPoint, OneNote, Access, Skype for Business, Publisher and Access.
 Users can also use their Office 365 ProPlus entitlement on up to 5 devices including PC, Mac, tablets and phones.

 Office 365 ProPlus is typically delivered from the cloud (i.e. Office 365) to the desktop (although there are other ways to deploy).
 The advantage of deploying it directly from Office 365 is that whenever there’s a new update, hotfix, security patch or whole version it can easily be rolled out to every client automatically with little or no interaction needed from those busy system administrators.